NikBellini/web-graph/README.md

 It combines a **graph-based approach** for defining action sequences with a **flexible element locator system**.

+> [!WARNING]
+> **WebGraph is a personal project developed for personal use and is currently in development.**
+>
+> This software is a personal project currently in development and not ready for a production environment.
+> As this is in development and for personal use, any element can change without notice, until an eventually **1.0** version.

 ## Features

 - **Graph-based automation**: Define browser interactions as nodes in a directed graph (`WebGraph`).